BruceZu/Automaic-deploy-application-on-Kubernetes/README.txt

-Automatially deploy and configure SCM, CI, CD on k8s Currently they are GitLab, Jenkins, SonarQube, Nexus.
+Automatially deploy and configure SCM, CI, CD on k8s.
+Currently they are GitLab, Jenkins, SonarQube, Nexus.
-Automatic configuration well be carried out later.
+Configuration will be carried out later once they have state.